 Bone Loss Impacts Your Facial Appearance

 Many older people experience bone loss around their teeth due to oral health issues like diseases, infections, or mouth trauma.
-Luckily for people who live in the greater Orlando area, Dr. Miranda is experienced using surgical procedures such as bone grafting to restore your facial appearance and smile.
+Dr. Miranda is experienced using surgical procedures such as bone grafting to restore your facial appearance and smile.
 Bone grafting is an important part of restoring your natural jaw ridge and facial contours where bone loss has been suffered.

 What is Bone Grafting?

 When people lose their teeth, the area of the jawbone where the teeth are missing begins to atrophy.
 This can lead to a condition where the bone is so damaged that the area is not suitable for dental implant placement.
 In these cases, patients cannot physically handle dental implants.
 Bone grafting allows these patients the opportunity to restore their smile by replacing bone where it is missing, and promote new bone growth in that location.
 With bone grafting completed, the dentist can now properly insert dental implants, restoring function to your jaw, enhancing your appearance.

 Who is a Good Candidate for Bone Grafting?

 Bone loss in the jaw is commonly caused by missing teeth due to decay, injury, or trauma.
 When a tooth is not in place to stimulate the jawbone, the bone structure located in that area may begin to deteriorate.
 Unfortunately, this can lead to unpleasant changes in your facial appearance.
 Bone grafting procedures may be advisable for the following patients: